Step-by-Step Video-to-Audio Synthesis via Negative Audio Guidance: Experiments

 We tested two generation processes to generate multiple audio tracks and obtain a composite audio using the baseline models: independent generation and step-by-step generation based on negative prompts.
-In the independent generation, we generated five sounds for each video using different text conditions.
+In the independent generation, we generated five sounds per video using different text conditions.
 In this case, each generation process does not access the other audio tracks or their corresponding captions.
-In the step-by-step generation based on negative prompts, we generated each audio track with negative prompting~\citep{woolf2024negativeprompting} to make it far away from all the captions used at the previous generation steps.
+In the step-by-step generation based on negative prompts, we generated each audio track using negative prompting~\cite{woolf2024negativeprompting} to ensure it was distinct from all the captions used in the previous generation steps.
 Specifically, for the video $V$ with the $k$-th audio caption $C_k$, we computed the guided flow by $\tilde{u}_\theta(x_t) = u_\theta(x_t, t, \varnothing,\varnothing) + w_1 \brc*{u_\theta(x_t, t, V, C_k) - u_\theta(x_t, t, \varnothing, C_{k, \mathrm{neg}})}$ at each timestep, where $C_{k,\mathrm{neg}}$ is the concatenation of the other captions $\left\{ C_{l} | l < k \right\}$.

-\paragraph{Evaluation metrics} We assessed the quality of both the composite audio and the individual audio tracks to evaluate the step-by-step audio generation.
+\paragraph{Evaluation metrics.} We assessed the quality of both the composite audio and the individual audio tracks to evaluate the step-by-step audio generation.

-Following the prior work \citep{cheng2024taming}, we evaluated the composite audio in terms of audio quality, semantic alignment, and temporal alignment.
-We assessed the audio quality of the generated audio using Fréchet Distance (FD), Kullback–Leibler (KL) distance, and Inception Score (IS) \citep{salimans2016improved}.
-We used PANNs~\citep{kong2020panns} (\fdpanns) and VGGish~\citep{gemmeke2017audio} (\fdvgg) for computing FD, and PANNs (\klpanns) and PaSST (\klpasst) for computing KL, and PANNs for computing IS, respectively.
-We assessed the semantic alignment between the input video and the composite audio by the cosine similarity between their embeddings extracted by ImageBind~\citep{girdhar2023imagebind} (IB-score).
-We assessed the temporal alignment between the input video and the generated audio with Synchformer \citep{iashin2024synchformer} (DeSync), where we took two 4.8-second segments at the beginning and end and averaged their scores.
+Following MMAudio~\cite{cheng2024taming}, we evaluated the composite audio in terms of audio quality, semantic alignment, and temporal alignment.
+We assessed the audio quality of the generated audio using Fréchet Distance (FD), Kullback–Leibler (KL) distance, and Inception Score (IS) \cite{salimans2016improved}.
+We used PANNs~\cite{kong2020panns} (\fdpanns) and VGGish~\cite{gemmeke2017audio} (\fdvgg) for computing FD, and PANNs (\klpanns) and PaSST (\klpasst) for computing KL, and PANNs for computing IS, respectively.
+We assessed the semantic alignment between the input video and the composite audio by the cosine similarity between their embeddings extracted by ImageBind~\cite{girdhar2023imagebind} (IB-score).
+We assessed temporal alignment between the input video and the generated audio using Synchformer \cite{iashin2024synchformer} (DeSync), where we took two 4.8-second segments at the beginning and end and averaged their scores.